amiralimollaei/pixi-bot/README.md

 - discord-py>=2.6.4 (optional, for discord platform)
 - python-telegram-bot>=22.5  (optional, for telegram platform)
 - av>=16.0.0 (optional, for media caching)
-- uv (optional, for setting up the requirements automatically in a venv)
+- uv (recomended, for setting up all the requirements easily in a python virtual environemnt)

 ## Getting Started

-there are many extra optional dependecy groups that you may need to install based on your own needs, for simplicity, this guide shows you how to install all modules at once.
+There are many extra optional dependecy groups that you may need to install based on your own needs, for simplicity, this guide shows you how to install all modules at once.

 | extra dependecy group | packages | description | status |
 |---|---|---|:---:|